Omar-Aljohani/ICS344-03-G04-Final-Project/README.md

-# Phase 3 - Visual Analysis with a SIEM Dashboard
+# Phase 3 - Defensive Strategy

 ## Overview
 In this phase, we set up a install Fail2Ban and conifure it into Metasploitable3 victim machine.
 We specifically focused on blocking SSH brute-force attacks after 3 attemps.